 - Any member shall be expelled by the board of directors by a two-thirds vote for nonpayment of dues after 90 days from the date due unless otherwise extended for good cause.

 - All members are expected to adhere to the organization’s ethics and conflict of interest guidelines (refer to the BOOM Ethics and Conflict of Interest handbook).
-Any member may be expelled by a two-thirds vote of the board of directors, at a regularly scheduled meeting thereof, for conduct unbecoming a member or prejudicial to aims or repute of the organization, after notice and opportunity for a hearing are afforded the member complained against.

 - President may remove any member without board approval for violation of bylaws, ethics, and conflict of interest.